 As a standard, we employ all the following methods to ensure our site is accessible to as many people as possible:

-- All pictures have an alternative text description.
+- All images have an alternative text description

-- A non-serif font is used for easier readability.
+- A non-serif font is used for easier readability (other than in titles)

 Helping you make your computer easier to use